Victims identified in deadly Durham multi-vehicle crash

 The wreck was first reported just before 6:45 a.m.
 Friday.

-Officers said Cassandra Moseley, the driver of a Chevy TrailBlazer was seriously injured and her passenger, 67-year-old Frances Moseley, was killed.
+Officers said Cassandra Moseley, the driver of a Chevy TrailBlazer was seriously injured and her passenger, 70-year-old Frances Moseley, was killed.

 Durham Police said the driver of a Ford F-150, 67-year-old Vernon Smith Jr., lost control while going east onto US 15-501 South and struck the Trailblazer.